lyricbowditch/my-website/otherprojects.md

 ## New Jersey Millionaires Tax

-As a National Fellow at the Scholars Strategy Network, Lyric coordinated a series of economists group letters advising state and federal policymakers on balancing budgets during the pandemic, which played a crucial role in New Jersey's adoption of a groundbreaking millionaire's tax in September 2020.
+As a National Fellow at the Scholars Strategy Network, Lyric coordinated a series of economists group letters advising state and federal policymakers on how to balance budgets during the Covid-19 pandemic without drastic cuts to spending, which would disproportionately harm those who had already been most affected by the pandemic.
+This project played a crucial role in New Jersey's adoption of a groundbreaking millionaire's tax in September 2020.

 <div style="border: 1px solid #ddd; padding: 15px; max-width: 500px; border-radius: 8px;">
   <a href="https://scholars.org/features/economists-letter-helped-push-new-jersey" target="_blank">